 The process of trace collection can be performed by virtually anyone without a technical background, and it may take anywhere from a couple of hours to several days, depending on the device’s complexity and built-in protection.

 So, What Exactly Are They After?

-The objective of the trace collection and analysis is extracting the global cryptographic key, which gives bad actors control of the device and all other devices produced by the same manufacturer that share the same key.
+The objective of the trace collection and analysis is extracting the global cryptographic key, which gives bad actors control not only of the device, but of all other devices produced by the same manufacturer that share that same key.
 In some cases, identical keys are shared only by one product, in other cases by several products, and still in others, across the entire portfolio produced by the same manufacturer, which may mean millions of deployed devices.

-Side-channel attack on the RoT such as HSM ultimately leads to gaining control and assuming or stealing identity of the device.
+A side-channel attack on the RoT such as HSM ultimately leads to gaining control and assuming or stealing the identity of the device.

 Loss of control over the hardware can be impossible to patch or remediate; when it happens, the device will need to be physically replaced by the next product version, hopefully protected to be side-channel attack-resistant.

 Some major manufacturers have already been exposed recently to having an “unpatchable bug” or “not sufficient protection” in their secure element.
 If this vulnerability enables a break-in into the secure element, the SoC or microchip manufacturer might need to redesign power consumption and protection of the device.
 Sometimes, it could go as far as making a new silicon revision, run production, test again and recall and potentially replace all SoCs currently installed in OEM products around the world with the patched version.

 One can only imagine the cost to everyone involved, the risk to the product makers, exposure of product users and the damage to reputation resulting from the incident.